 GeneCards Summary for CHMP4B Gene

 CHMP4B (Charged Multivesicular Body Protein 4B) is a Protein Coding gene.
 Diseases associated with CHMP4B include Cataract 31, Multiple Types and Early-Onset Posterior Subcapsular Cataract.
-Among its related pathways are Delta508-CFTR traffic / Sorting endosome formation in CF and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and identical protein binding.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Delta508-CFTR traffic / Sorting endosome formation in CF. Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is CHMP4C.